Skip to main contentSkip to navigationSkip to search

 Attitude towards tax planning

 The Group aims to pay taxes that are properly due and to do so in a timely manner.
-To this end, it keeps abreast of legislative changes to ensure compliance therewith and ensures that the data used in its tax returns are accurate and that calculations applied produce the right amount of tax.
-Uncertainties are referred to HMRC in advance of proposed transactions or compilation of tax returns.
+To this end, it keeps abreast of legislative changes to ensure compliance therewith.
+The integrity of data and calculations is fundamental to the Group’s approach to the preparation of appropriate and accurate tax returns.
+It is the Group’s policy that uncertainties be referred to HMRC in advance of proposed transactions or compilation of tax returns.

 Approach towards dealings with HMRC

-The Group aims to maintain a constructive working relationship with HMRC in a climate of increased mutual openness and transparency.
-The Group believes that regular contact with HMRC to advise of any significant changes or developments in the Group’s businesses or structures and to liaise on technical issues is essential to continued engagement.
-HMRC’s welcome help and support throughout the pandemic underlined the value of this approach.
+The Group aims to maintain a constructive and transparent working relationship with HMRC.
+The Group believes that regular contact with HMRC to advise of any significant changes or developments in the Group’s businesses or structures and to liaise on technical issues is essential to open and continuing dialogue.